michalnand/classification/experiments/car_detection_magnetic_field/README.md

 - notes for **embedded int8** usage : input is streched  (normalsied) in range <-127, 127>, axis-wise
 - notes for **embedded float** usage : input is streched (normalsied) in range <-1, 1>, axis-wise

+**quantization note**
+  - matmul are performed in int8, accumulation into int32
+  - hidden state is stored as float32

 ### architecture